pH-Valiu/Qt-AES-AESNI-Decrypting/GFMUL_Implementation.md

 ### Bit-Reflection
 Because it is needed later on:
-The bit-reflection transformation R is defined as follows for polynoms with degree $\leq 127$:
+The bit-reflection transformation R is defined as follows for polynoms with degree $= 127$:
 ```math
 R_{128}(a(x)) := x^{127}\cdot a(x^{-1})
 ```